 Perhaps yours is too.

 Lisa Fontanella loves writing and rocks.
 What better way to blend two of her passions — write a children’s book about rocks!
 Lisa is the proud author of the children’s book Crystal’s Quest: An Adventure into the World of Gemstones and the companion, My Thoughts for Today: Guided Journal and Coloring Book.
-Lisa is a Reiki Master, holistic practitioner, and certified life coach.
-Lisa lives in New England and enjoys being near the water whether it be the ocean, river, lake, pond, or puddle.
+Lisa is a Reiki Master, holistic practitioner, and inspirational life coach.
+Lisa lives in Virginia and enjoys being near the water whether it be the ocean, river, lake, pond, or puddle.

 Yoga For Arthritis